tsalufe/docker-go-mysql/README.md

 # docker-go-node-mysql
-Just a local environment for developers using golang, nodejs, and mysql stack.
+Just a light-weighted(490M for golang+nodejs, 266MB for mysql/mariadb) local environment for developers using golang, nodejs, and mysql stack.
 No nginx is needed for local development, though you have to set up upstream for bionic or nodejs servers.

 ## Your workspace structure
 Clone this repository into your workspace folder with the following structure